-- Prepare community map in which Write a proposal for planning and implementing health and nutrition programmes in the field of community health. - Write its vision, mission, objectives, organizational structure, clients it - Raise funds for organizing any need based lifelong learning programme. - Plan, organize and implement lifelong learning programme. - Evaluate the lifelong learning programme and write its report. - Plan and prepare a low cost food diet for vulnerable populations in communities. - Useappropriateteachinglearningmaterialtoaddresstheissueofheal thandmalnutrition. - Visit radio/ TV centre and write a report on the same - Planning for observations visit within various NGOs in Mumbai - Prepare a report on observation visit and presentation - Review of any five NGO's working within NFE and Adult Education - Survey the trends in lifelong learning and submit a report
+- Prepare community map in which Write a proposal for planning and implementing health and nutrition programmes in the field of community health. - Write its vision, mission, objectives, organizational structure, clients it serves. - Raise funds for organizing any need based lifelong learning programme. - Plan, organize and implement lifelong learning programme. - Evaluate the lifelong learning programme and write its report. - Plan and prepare a low cost food diet for vulnerable populations in communities.

+- Useappropriate teaching learning material to address the issue of healthandmal nutrition. - Visit radio/ TV centre and write a report on the same - Planning for observations visit within various NGOs in Mumbai - Prepare a report on observation visit and presentation - Review of any five NGO's working within NFE and Adult Education - Survey the trends in lifelong learning and submit a report

 Course Title Basics in Sociology Course Credits 2 Course Outcomes After going through the course, learners will be able to Understand meaning, scope and significance of sociology.
-Comprehend the interdisciplinary nature of sociology.
-Understand social structures and role of the culture.
-4. Understand abstract concepts like society, communalism, Module 1(Credit 1) social stratification, etc. Society and Culture Learning Outcomes After learning the module, learners will be able to Understand Meaning, scope and significance of sociology.
+2. Comprehend the interdisciplinary nature of sociology.
+3. Understand social structures and role of the culture.
+4. Understand abstract concepts like society, communalism, social stratification, etc. Module 1(Credit 1)So Learning Outcomes After learning the module, learners will be able to Understand Meaning, scope and significance of sociology.
 Understand the interdisciplinary nature of sociology and its relationship with other social sciences.
-Content Outline Sociology and its relationship to other disciplines Meaning scope and significance Its relationship with other social sciences such as history, economics, politics, psychology, anthropology and Social work Society and Culture Society as a system or relationship Social structure: meaning, status and roles Culture: meaning and contents-Tradition, customs, values ,norms, folk and mores Socialization: Meaning processes and Agents Module 2(Credit 1) Indian Society Learning Outcomes After learning the module, learners will be able to Understand abstract concepts like society and culture and how they impact an individual.
-Understand social structures and process of socialization Content Outline Indian Society Social classification in India: Tribal, rural and urban divisions Social stratification in India: Meaning, caste, class divisions Contestation over religion in India: Fundamentalism Communalism, secularism (and proselytism) Region as a cultural construct in historical and
+Content Outline Sociology and its relationship to other disciplines Meaning scope and significance Its relationship with other social sciences such as history, economics, politics, psychology, anthropology and Social work Society and Culture Society as a system or relationship Social structure: meaning, status and roles Culture: meaning and contents-Tradition, customs, values ,norms, folk and mores Socialization: Meaning processes and Agents Module 2(Credit 1)In Learning Outcomes After learning the module, learners will be able to Understand abstract concepts like society and culture and how they impact an individual.
+Understand social structures and process of socialization Content Outline Indian Society Social classification in India: Tribal, rural and urban divisions Social stratification in India: Meaning, caste, class divisions

+- Contestation over religion in India:Fundamentalism , Communalism , secularism (and proselytism) - Region as a cultural construct in historical and